mtuncbilek95/ARPGProject/README.md

 Developed with Unreal Engine 5

+Current models and animations bought from UEMarketplace to start the project according to our perspective.

 Completed Works:
 - Player
 - Weapon
 - PlayerAnimInstance
 - FightAreaTriggerBox
+- Basic UI
+- Basic Combat Design

 Currently working on:
 - Behaviour Tree    (Metehan Tuncbilek)